Sherlocq Launches the First AI-Native Regulatory Intelligence Platform for Global Financial Services

 The platform brings multi-jurisdiction regulatory research, document intelligence, and sanctions intelligence to compliance, legal, and regulatory professionals across 30+ jurisdictions, with institutional-grade security, live AI connectors for Claude and ChatGPT, and a Board of Advisors that includes two former Chief Executives of the Dubai Financial Services Authority.

-NEW YORK and ABU DHABI, UAE, May 13, 2026 /PRNewswire/ -- Sherlocq, the first AI-native regulatory intelligence platform for global financial services, today announced its public launch.
+NEW YORK, USA AND ABU DHABI, UAE, May 13, 2026 - (ACN Newswire) - Sherlocq, the first AI-native regulatory intelligence platform for global financial services, today announced its public launch.
 Designed for compliance officers, lawyers, risk professionals, and regulators who operate at the intersection of law, governance, and institutional accountability, Sherlocq delivers regulatory intelligence that is precise, traceable, and usable at institutional scale.

 The launch marks the emergence of a new category in enterprise AI: regulatory intelligence, a vertical distinct from generic AI assistants, conventional regtech monitoring tools, and document management platforms.
 Sherlocq has been built from the ground up to meet the security, privacy, and domain standards that regulated institutions require, and which no general-purpose AI platform has been designed to deliver.